Human sex ratio: Data sources and data quality issues

-Gender imbalance
+Countries with imbalances in sex ratio

-Gender imbalance is a disparity between males and females in a population.
-As stated above, males usually exceed females at birth but subsequently experience different mortality rates due to many possible causes such as differential natural death rates, war casualties, and deliberate gender control.
+Some countries have a significant disparity between males and females in their population.
+As stated above, males usually exceed females at birth but subsequently experience different mortality rates due to many possible causes such as differential natural death rates, and increased accidental and violent deaths (including war).

-Commonly, countries with notable gender imbalances have three characteristics in common.
-The first is a rapid decline in fertility, either because of preference for smaller families or to comply with their nation's population control measures.
+Countries with significant imbalances tend to have three characteristics in common.
+First, a rapid decline in fertility, either because of preference for smaller families or to comply with their nation's population control measures.
 Second, there is social pressure for women to give birth to sons, often because of a cultural preference for male heirs.
 Third, families have widespread access to technology to selectively abort female foetuses.

-Some of the factors suggested as causes of the gender imbalance are sex-selective abortion and infanticide, large-scale migration, and behavioral factors statistically linked with sex ratio, such as excessive drinking and violence.
+Some of the factors suggested as causes of this sex imbalance are sex-selective abortion and infanticide, large-scale migration, and behavioral factors statistically linked with sex ratio, such as excessive drinking and violence.
 Gender imbalance may result in the threat of social unrest, especially in the case of an excess of low-status young males unable to find spouses, and being recruited into the service of militaristic political factions.
-Economic factors such as male-majority industries and activities, such as the petrochemical, agriculture, engineering, military, and technology industries, also have created a male gender imbalance in some areas dependent on these industries.
+Economic factors such as male-majority industries and activities, such as the petrochemical, agriculture, engineering, military, and technology industries, have also contributed to an imbalance toward males in some areas dependent on these industries.

-One study found that the male-to-female sex ratio in the German state of Bavaria fell as low as 0.60 after the end of World War II for the most severely affected age cohort (those between 21 and 23 years old in 1946).
+A 2007 study found that the male-to-female sex ratio in the German state of Bavaria fell as low as 0.60 after the end of World War II for the most severely affected age cohort (those between 21 and 23 years old in 1946).
 This same study found that out-of-wedlock births spiked from approximately 10–15% during the inter-war years up to 22% at the end of the war.
 This increase in out-of-wedlock births was attributed to a change in the marriage market caused by the decline in the sex ratio.